LikemDzokoto/move-cmtat/README.md

 # Move CMTAT - Capital Markets Technology Association Token Standard

-> A Move implementation of Switzerland's Capital Markets Technology Association token standard for IOTA/Sui
+> A Move implementation of Switzerland's Capital Markets Technology Association token standard for IOTA

 **⚠️ This project has not undergone an audit and is provided as-is without any warranties.**

 ## Overview

 [CMTAT](https://cmta.ch/standards/cmta-token-cmtat) is a framework for the tokenization of securities and other financial instruments in compliance with local regulations.
-This project implements CMTAT in Move, enabling financial institutions to adopt the standard on Move-based blockchains like IOTA and Sui.
+This project implements CMTAT in Move, enabling financial institutions to adopt the standard on the IOTA blockchain.

 This implementation is based on the [Cairo CMTAT version](https://github.com/0xsereel/cairo-cmtat) and the original [Solidity CMTAT](https://github.com/CMTA/CMTAT).